Gort (The Day the Earth Stood Still)

-Gort is a fictional humanoid robot that appeared first in the 1951 20th Century Fox American science fiction film The Day the Earth Stood Still and later in its 2008 remake.
+Gort is a fictional humanoid robot that appeared first in the 1951 American science fiction film The Day the Earth Stood Still and later in its 2008 remake.
 His depiction varies between film adaptations.

+Appearances

-Farewell to the Master comparisons
+Farewell to the Master (1940)

-The inspiration for Gort appears to be loosely based on the character Gnut, from "Farewell to the Master", a 1940 Astounding Science Fiction short story written by Harry Bates, used as the basis for Andrew Phillips's screenplay.
-In that story, Gnut is a moving green metal statue that is apparently attendant upon Klaatu, but in the terminus of the story is identified as the eponymous "master" over Klaatu.
+In "Farewell to the Master", a 1940 Astounding Science Fiction short story written by Harry Bates and used as the basis for Edmund H. North's later screenplay, the character Gnut is similar to North's Gort but different in important ways.
+Gnut is a moving green metal statue that is apparently attendant upon Klaatu, but in the terminus of the story is identified as the eponymous "master" over Klaatu.

 Gnut is described with a much more human appearance, with musculature and emotional expressions.
 He is described in the fourth paragraph of the short story as 8 ft tall.
 Comparisons are made between Gnut and robots, but only as a means of differentiating from the crudity of those built by humans while Gnut appears human in several respects.
 For example, Gnut walks with an "almost jerkless rhythm which only he among robots possessed", and his hands have "tough metal fingers".

 Particular attention is given to describing Gnut's eyes, which are "internally illuminated red eyes [that] were so set that every observer felt they were fixed on himself alone".
 Toward the end of the short story Gnut's face is described with "metal muscles".
 This differs dramatically from both movie depictions, which use a visor to represent Gort's eyes but give him very few other facial features.
 Gnut speaks to the main character at the end of the short story, while in the movie depictions there is no indication that he is able to speak.